The Hex Girls

-The Hex Girls is a fictional gothic rock band created by writers Rick Copp and David A. Goodman.
-The members are portrayed by Jennifer Hale, Jane Wiedlin, and Kimberly Brooks.
-They write and perform original songs for the band.
-The band made appearances in Scooby-Doo! and the Witch's Ghost, and reappeared in Scooby-Doo! and the Legend of the Vampire, What's New, Scooby-Doo?, Scooby-Doo!
+The Hex Girls is a fictional gothic rock all-female band created by writers Rick Copp and David A. Goodman for the Scooby-Doo media franchise.
+The band members consist of Thorn, Dusk, and Luna, respectively portrayed by Jennifer Hale, Jane Wiedlin, and Kimberly Brooks.
+The Hex Girls were first introduced in Scooby-Doo! and the Witch's Ghost, and went on to appear in other Scooby-Doo media, including Scooby-Doo! and the Legend of the Vampire, What's New, Scooby-Doo?, Scooby-Doo!
 Mystery Incorporated and Scooby-Doo and Guess Who?.

 The subsequent success of Scooby-Doo! and the Witch's Ghost has been attributed to the presence of the Hex Girls, who are now seen as queer culture and girl-power icons.